spencedalley/flight-search/README.md

 ## Main API Logic

-The logic for the `flights/search` API is in the `./src/app/views.py` file
+The logic for the `flights/search` API is in the `./src/app/views.py` file (i.e. where the API calls and sorting happens).

 ## Tests

-The tests for this application are in the `./src/app/tests.py` file
+The tests for this application are in the `./src/app/tests.py` file.
+Run the tests from the `src/` directory with the command `./manage.py test`.

 ## Docker